Buying A Propane Tank - The Ultimate Guide

 Some manufacturers offer a cheaper tank because they use lower-quality materials or outsource the manufacturing.
 While this is not always bad, it usually shortens the tank’s life and causes extra repairs and service.

 Ask the supplier for a high-quality tank.
-It may not always be the cheapest, but it saves headaches in the long run!
+It may not always be the cheapest, but it saves headaches and cost in the long run!

 3 - What is the manufacturer’s warranty?

-Quality tank manufacturers are not afraid to stand behind their product - especially when installed by a certified contractor.
+Quality tank manufacturers are not afraid to stand behind their products - especially when installed by a certified contractor.

 Check with your contractor or seller to see what warranties are available.
 For example, the propane tanks we sell at Affordable Tank Services come with a 5-year warranty on above-ground tanks and a 1-year warranty on underground tanks.